 How to Make Chocolate Ganache Topping

 This is my go-to recipe for a smooth ganache that takes just minutes to make.
-I use it to elevate so many recipes, from my Boston cream pie to my French opera cake.
+I use it in so many recipes, from my Boston cream pie to my French opera cake.

 - Chop the semi-sweet chocolate into small chunks, and place it in a medium bowl.